riverbed/Riverbed-Community-Toolkit/102-opentelemetry-spring-demo-app/README.md

 ### Exercise the application

-Go to http://localhost:8080 and click around.
+Go to http://localhost:8080 and click around to generate some telemetry.

-### Connect to the Aternity APM webconsole to analyze evethe OpenTelemetry transactions
+### Go to Aternity APM webconsole to visualize and analyze the traces collected for every transactions

-Navigate to your Aternity APM url, for example [https://apm.myaccount.aternity.com](https://apm.myaccount.aternity.com)
+The Aternity APM OpenTelemetry Collector keeps 100% of the traces.

 Please visit [Aternity](https://www.aternity.com/) if your need Support or Training.